heggy231/angular-tips/README.md

 # angular-tips
 ---
-angular-tips is a tip tracker app based on AngularJS--very useful for anyone who works at a restaurant or recieves tip income.
+angular-tips is a tip tracker app based on AngularJS-- handy for anyone who works at a restaurant or receives tip income.

 ## Based on
 ---